Primary – Academic Curriculum

 – Specialised Science Room and sophisticated Science teaching

 What does our 1:1 iPad integration program involve?

 Our 1:1 iPad program begins at the start of Grade 5, and requires each girl to have access to her own iPad at all times.
 Our state of the art infrastructure and weekly staff training has allowed integration of technology and curriculum to happen seamlessly.
 This program now runs from Grade 5 to Grade 7.
 Moving forward, we are investigating involving our Grade 4 girls in this programme.

 What other ICT happens at Clarendon?

 All classrooms throughout the school are equipped with data projectors and Apple TVs so that the world can be brought into the classroom and make learning more alive and real.
-We have an ICT lab equipped with 29 work stations, as well as an interactive board, where girls have an hour’s lesson a week.
-Grade 4 – 6 learners also have 6 months of Media lessons where research and iPad skills are developed.
+Grade 4 – 6 learners attend Media lessons where research and iPad skills are developed.
 The Grade 4’s have a bank of 28 iPads which are used in their Media and class lessons.
 We make use of Google Apps for Education throughout the school with both girls and staff experiencing the benefits.

 We are not only passionate about teaching our girls how to use technology but also about how to use it RESPONSIBLY.
-We strive to develop pupils who are able to think for themselves to become independent and successful adults, and believe that the integration of technology is there to support and benefit teaching and learning in the 21st century.
+We also provide workshops and training for parents to equip themselves to manage technology responsibly.
+We strive to develop young girls who are able to think for themselves to become independent and successful adults, and believe that the integration of technology is there to support and benefit teaching and learning in the 21st Century.